 How Long Does It Take For A Personal Injury Case To Get Resolved?

 It can take a long time for a personal injury case to get resolved.
 Clients have to be patient, because the case only moves as fast as the court dockets allow.
 Sometimes, the other side will put up a fight to stretch out a case as long as possible.
-Furthermore, we can’t even begin to resolve a case until our clients have reached what we call maximum medical improvement.
+Furthermore, I can’t even begin to resolve a case until the clients have reached what we call maximum medical improvement.
 This means that they have fully recovered from their injuries, or their injuries have reached a point where they will not progress any further.
-At that point in time we have a good grasp of what the value of the case is, but sometimes that doesn’t happen for months or even years after an accident happens.
-After this, we have to deal with the court’s docket, which can be lengthy as well.
+At that point in time I have a good grasp of what the value of the case is, but sometimes that doesn’t happen for months or even years after an accident happens.
+After this, I have to deal with the court’s docket, which can be lengthy as well.
 The lifespan of a case can be as short as 3 months to as long as 3 years, and it just varies on those factors—how severe the injuries are, when the client reaches maximum medical improvement, where we get placed on the court’s docket, and how much insurance is involved.
 If there are more insurance proceeds available and therefore more money to fight over, the case will last longer.

 How Do You Determine Whether A Case Goes To Trial Or Settles Outside Of Court?

 There are a couple of factors that determine whether a case goes to trial or settles outside of court.
 The vast majority of my cases settle without a trial.
 The cases that go to trial almost always have some issues in it that make the insurance company think they can win, such as disputed liability or disputed injury.
 The important thing is that if clients prepare their case for trial, it’s likely to settle.
 If clients are hoping to settle their case, it will likely end up in trial.
 I handle every case as if it’s going to go to trial, and because I am prepared and the insurance company and their lawyers know that, they are far more likely to settle the case.